-Surface Chemistry Notes, Absorption, Adsorption, Application and Uses
+Surface Chemistry, Absorption, Adsorption, Application and Uses

-The branch of chemistry that deals with the study of the nature of the surface and the phenomenon that takes place at the surface is called surface chemistry
+The branch of chemistry that deals with the study of the nature of the surface and the phenomenon that takes place at the surface is called surface chemistry.
 The boundary between two or more phases that exist together is called the interface.
 Or A surface forming a common boundary between two things (two objects or liquid or chemical phase).

 The interface between matter and air or matter and vacuum is called the surface.
 The properties of the molecules forming the interface are different from those in the bulk that these molecules are forming an interface phase.

 {tocify} $title={Table of Contents}

-Type of interface
+Type of Interface

-Several types of an interface can exist depending on whether the two adjacent phases are in a solid, liquid, or gas state.
+Several types of interface can exist depending on whether the two adjacent phases are in a solid, liquid, or gas state.
 Liquid gas interface.
 Liquid-liquid interface.
 Solid gas interface.
 Solid-solid interface.Solid-liquid interface.
 There is no gas-gas interface because gases always mix spontaneously.

-Importance of the interface in Pharmacy
+Importance of the Interface in Pharmacy

 (a) Emulsion formation and stability (b) Penetration of molecules through biological (c) Adsorption of the drug onto solid adjacent in a dosage form. (d) The dispersion of insoluble particles in a liquid medium to form suspensions.